slab/quill/.github/DEVELOPMENT.md

     npm webdriver:update

-To run the tests, you must run the following running in separate terminal tabs in the background:

-    npm start
-    npm webdriver:start

-Then run the actual test suite:
+Once webdriver is installed, you can run the test suite with

     npm test:functional